SilveiraLab/Sex-specific-Broad.MDD-GWAS/README.md

 Conclusions

 These findings provide evidence for sex-dependent genetic pathways for clinical depression as well as for health conditions comorbid with depression.

+This research has been conducted using the UK Biobank Resource under application number 41975.